servalproject/serval-dna/doc/Servald-Configuration.md

     name.of.option=value
     $

-To examine all configuration option settings as defined in the `serval.conf` file (even invalid and unsupported options are included, unlike `config dump` shown later):
+To examine all option settings defined in the `serval.conf` file, including invalid and unsupported options:

     $ servald config get
     interfaces=+eth0,+wifi0